 The video sharing TikTok app has made enormous strides in popularity since its release for Android and iOS in 2017.
 In their own words, “Tok is the world’s leading destination for short-form mobile videos.”
 The idea behind TikTok is for people to be able to quickly and easily create short videos using their smartphones, enabling everyone to be a media creator.
 As of July 2019, there are more than 500 million active monthly users of the app, making it a leading contender in the video creation world.

 As with pretty much every Internet-based trend that comes along, the question quickly arose with TikTok: can you make money on this thing?
 The answer is that yes, you certainly can.
-While TikTok is not built specifically around monetization and providing income streams to creators, the app is very commercial-friendly and it is possible to earn a good living by creatively using the platform.
-As of this writing (July 2019) TikTok does not share ad revenue with creators, but there are imminent rumbles that this is going to change, and that the app will take a more YouTube-like approach, allowing successful creators to directly earn revenue from their videos.
+While TikTok is not built specifically around monetization and providing income streams to creators, the app is very commercial-friendly, and it is possible to earn a good living by creatively using the platform.
+As of this writing (July 2019), TikTok does not share ad revenue with creators, but there are imminent rumbles that this is going to change and that the app will take a more YouTube-like approach, allowing successful creators to earn revenue from their videos directly.

 Method One: Be an “Influencer”

 Being an “Influencer” online is actually a legitimate approach to monetizing your online presence, although the term “Influencer” has gotten a lot of bad connotations in recent months.
 Mainly this is because sometimes it seems like every halfway-attractive young man or young woman decides that they want to be an “Influencer”, buys 50,000 fake followers on Instagram, and then tries to con the makers of actual goods and services into handing them over in exchange for reviews and exposure.
 Unless you are Kim Kardashian, however, it is really difficult to become influential and famous simply by virtue of asserting your influence and fame.